Heaty566/joi-password/README.md

 // 'password'  should contain at least 6 numeric character
 // 'password' should not contain white spaces
 // 'password' should contain only latin characters
 ```

 ## @hapi/joi supports

 https://www.npmjs.com/package/hapi-joi-password
+hapi-joi-password package is archived and no longer maintained, please use joi and joi-password instead.

 ## License